 Partitions, Categories, Groups, and Options

-Another design decision was to utilize as much as possible groups with a limited number of options for characterizing properties of different records.
-For example, a stone artifact material property may include all known stones and minerals; however, for all practical purposes, a list of 20 options or fewer will be sufficent to describe all stone material found in a particular excavation.
+Another design decision was to utilize as much as possible a limited number of options for the values of properties for the different records.
+For example, a stone artifact's "material" property should include all known stones and minerals; however, typically, a list of 20 options or less will be enough to cover all stone material found in a particular excavation.
+This closed-ended approach, when properly implemented, may help to promote consistency.

-As an example, we may define the following groups in the ceramics module as chronological indicators to any specific basket or artifact:
+As an illustration, we may define the following groups in the ceramics module:

 - Technology: [Gray Wash, Metallic, Grain-Wash, ...] (optional/multiple)

-Due to the potentialy large number of groups required to characterize any specific record, they are grouped together into seperate categories.
+Due to the potentialy large number of groups required to characterize any specific record, the groups themselves are organized by categories.

 Every module has its own structure of Categories/Groups/Options.
 It is referred to as the "Trio."